- Appointments 866.588.2264

 - Fugue: With dissociative fugue, the person has generalized amnesia and adopts a new identity.
 For example, one middle manager was passed over for promotion.
 He did not come home from work and was reported as missing by his family.
 He was found a week later, 600 miles away, living under a different name, working as a short-order cook.
 When found by the police, he could not recognize any family member, friend or coworker, and he could not say who he was or explain his lack of identification.

 Dissociative amnesia is different from amnesia caused by medical problems, such as illnesses, strokes or brain injuries.
 In medically caused amnesia, recovering memories are rare and generally a slow and gradual process.

 Diagnosis and Tests

 How is dissociative amnesia diagnosed?

 If a patient has symptoms of dissociative amnesia, the doctor will perform a complete medical history (based on what is known) and physical examination.
 Although there are no laboratory tests to diagnose dissociative disorders, the doctor might use blood tests or imaging (X-rays, CT scans or MRIs) to make sure the patient doesn’t have a physical illness or side effects from a medication.

-If the person does not have a physical illness, he or she might be referred to a mental health professional such as a psychiatrist, psychologist, or psychiatric social worker who is specially trained to diagnose and treat mental illnesses.
-This caregiver will perform a clinical interview to get a full picture of the person’s experiences and current functioning.
+If the person doesn’t have a physical illness, they might be referred to a mental health professional such as a psychiatrist, psychologist or psychiatric social worker.
+This caregiver performs a clinical interview to get a full picture of the person’s experiences and current functioning.
 Some psychiatrists and psychologists may use specialized tests or a standard interview such as the Structured Clinical Interview for Dissociation (SCID-D).

 Management and Treatment

 How is dissociative amnesia treated?

-The goals of treatment for dissociative amnesia are to relieve symptoms, to make sure the patient and those around him or her are safe, and to “reconnect” the person with his or her lost memories.
+The goals of treatment for dissociative amnesia are to relieve symptoms, make sure the patient and those around them are safe, and “reconnect” the person with their lost memories.
 Treatment also aims to help the person: